-You can generally apply either online or by phone.
+If they have an established coronavirus loan option, You can generally apply either online or by phone.
 As with traditional personal loans, the lender will review your application, income, credit and ability to repay the loan.
 If you’re approved, you can expect to receive funds quickly, within two to three days in many cases.

 How to qualify

 While the lending requirements and application process depend on the lender, here’s what you need to know about applying for a coronavirus hardship loan:

 - You may be asked to provide documentation proving your employment status and report your income, as well as show what you will use the finds for.